agntcy/acp-spec/docs/README.md

 1. The server returns the current thread state which collects the whole chat history.

 ### Output Streaming
 ACP supports output streaming.
-Agent can stream intermediate results of a Run to provide better response time and user experience.
+Agent can stream partial results of a Run to provide better response time and user experience.

 ACP implements streaming using Server Sent Events specified here: https://html.spec.whatwg.org/multipage/server-sent-events.html.

 In a nutshell, the client keeps the HTTP connection open and receives a stream of events from the server, where each event carries an update of the run result.

 ACP supports 2 streaming modes:
-1. **result** where each event contains a full instance of the RunResult, which fully replace the previous update.
+1. **values** where each event contains a full instance of the agent output, which fully replace the previous update.
 2. **custom** where the schema of the event is left unspecified by ACP, which it can be specified in the specific agent ACP descriptor under `spec.custom_streaming_update`

 #### Start a Run and stream output until completion